deadlydog/deadlydog.github.io/_posts/2025-09-24-My-favourite-Windows-shortcuts.md

 Learning and using keyboard shortcuts can significantly improve your productivity.
 Try to incorporate a few of these shortcuts into your daily routine.

+As I discover move great shortcuts I'll update this post, so be sure to check back for updates!

 Know of a great shortcut that I missed?
 Please let me know in the comments!